Improving roads that connect vulnerable and isolated communities to schools, services, and markets is key to development in India.

 The improved roads enabled people, particularly women, to find jobs, commute to work and schools, and go to clinics and hospitals more quickly and safely.
 It also encouraged farmers to grow higher-value crops, and enabled them to transport their produce faster, keeping it fresh and in good condition.

-As a result of the project, farmers in the area made more trips to the market than before.
+As a result of the project, farmers in the area made more visits to the market than before the new roads.
 The number of visits made by government agricultural extension workers to farming communities increased threefold, bringing much-needed expertise and other help to farmers.

-After project completion, the distance traveled to work by people in the area increased by up to 10%, but the time it took for them to get to work was reduced by up to 60%.
+After project completion, the distance traveled to the workplace by people in the area increased by up to 10%, but the time it took for them to get to work was reduced by up to 60%.

-This positive effect was confirmed by the increased use of public transportation.
-The use of public buses and taxis increased by 50%, while trips by minibus rose by 150%.
+This positive effect was confirmed by the increased use of public transport.
+The use of public buses and taxis increased by 50%, while trips by minibus were up by 150%.